AuthenticEshkinKot/Taskodrome/README.md

 # Features
 ## Issue drag'n'drop
-Changing task's assignee or status was never been so easy!
+Changing task's assignee or status has never been so easy!
 Just drag'n'drop - nothing more.

 Assignee:
 ![assignee](Screenshots/assignee.gif)